-"Pause Windows when no applications are open" feature is designed to save your Mac resources.
-Pausing a virtual machine releases the resources, such as RAM and CPU, currently used by this virtual machine.
-Released resources can then be used by the host computer and its applications, or by other virtual machines running on the host computer.
-If you select this option, the virtual machine will be automatically paused*, provided that:
+Pause Windows when possible is a feature designed to automatically pause a Windows virtual machine to save your Mac resources.
+Pausing Windows virtual machine releases CPU resources which are currently used by Windows.
+Then released resources can be used again by the Mac, its applications or by other virtual machines on the computer.
+If you select this option, the virtual machine will be automatically paused if:

-the virtual machine is running, but its window is not active for more than 30 seconds.
+The virtual machine is running, but its window is not active for more than 30 seconds

 In Parallels Desktop 12:

 Go to Options tab > Optimization > check the Pause Windows when possible option.

 In Parallels Desktop 11:

 Go to Options tab > Applications > check the Pause Windows when possible option.

 NOTE: This option is available only when Parallels Tools are installed in Windows virtual machine and Isolate Mac from Windows option is disabled in Security tab.